-When a supervisor has been informed that a member has been exposed to a hazardous material, the supervisor shall ensure that immediate medical treatment is obtained and appropriate action is taken to lessen the exposure.
+When a supervisor has been informed that an employee has been exposed to a hazardous material, he/she shall ensure that immediate medical treatment is obtained and appropriate action is taken to lessen the exposure.

-To ensure the safety of members, safety equipment is available through supervisory personnel.
-Safety items not maintained by the Department will be obtained through the fire department.
+To ensure the safety of employees, safety equipment is available through supervisory personnel.
+Safety items not maintained by the Department will be obtained through the Fire Department.